- 1 Article Summary: Moving to Canada from UK

 Regional climate data is provided by Government of Canada environment and climate.

-Safety in Canada for British Expats
+Safety in Canada for UK Nationals

 Safety in Canada consistently ranks among the highest in the world, making it one of the safest destinations for UK nationals seeking security and stability.
 With low crime rates, strong community policing and a welcoming culture, Canada is safe for families, retirees and professionals alike.